-Now is a good time to fit the cast axle boxes and springs (Rumney Models FA.05, FB.05, FC.05, FG.05, FH.05, FJ.05, FL.05 or FM.05).
-It will make life easier when bending up the brake levers as they should be bent, like the prototype, to clear the axleboxes and springs.
-I solder mine in place using low melt solder though I have heard good things about using 100°C solder for such things.
+Now is a good time to fit the cast axle boxes and springs as it will make life easier when bending up the brake levers as they should be bent, like the prototype, to clear the axleboxes and springs.
+If whitemetal I solder mine in place using low melt solder though I have heard good things about using 100°C solder for such things.